Alfresco/docs-alfresco/insight-engine/1.1/upgrade/migrate.md

 ### Migrate Content Services 6.1 with Search Services 1.3

-Use this information to migrate from Alfresco Search Services 1.3 to Search and Insight Engine 1.1 using a distribution zip.
+Use this information to migrate from Search Services 1.3 to Search and Insight Engine 1.1 using a distribution zip.

 > **Note:** A reindex is not required when you migrate from Search Services 1.3 to Search and Insight Engine 1.1.